 Accept and Let It Go: How To Use Less Control and Be At Peace

-If you don’t make the conscious decision to change your reaction to events, you remain enslaved to outside influence.
-WHEN WE LEARN HOW TO WITNESS CHALLENGES WITH STILLNESS, PEACE, AND EMOTIONAL NEUTRALITY, WE EVENTUALLY LEARN THE LESSON AND GROW FROM OUR MISTAKES.
+If you don’t make the conscious decision to change your reaction to events, you remain enslaved to an outside influence.

 The practice of acceptance and letting go means we stop waiting on other people to “complete” us, make us feel loved, seen, wanted, appreciated, and recognized for our accomplishments.

 No one can complete us if we don’t already feel whole and complete in ourselves.

 If you don’t think you’re worthy of love, success, and happiness, life will confirm these beliefs.

 Loving yourself is far different from being vain or self-conceited.